ruggeri/ninety_nine_cats/notes/03-auth/02-authentication-and-web-requests.md

 user's id.
 You'll of course typically want to use `django.contrib.auth.authenticate` before calling `login`.

+Again, you won't typically need to do this because it will be done for you by Django's login view.

 To log a user out, simply use `django.contrib.auth.logout(request)`.
 All user session data will be cleared.
+Again, there's a logout view!

+BTW: also the user's password hash (suitably re-hashed) is stored in the session.
+Thus, if the user changes their password, then all existing sessions are invalidated.

 ## Limiting Views To Authenticated Users